adrien-zinger/adrien-zinger.github.io/_posts/2022-05-10-operation-propagation.md

 <div id="can" style="width:600px; height:400px;"></div>

-Consider that you have a full P2P network with for any instant _T_ each node are connected to perhaps 25% of the full network.
-Reducing the global bandwidth of the network.
+Consider a P2P network with, for any instant _T_, each node are connected to perhaps 25% of the nodes (to reducing the global bandwidth).

-Also consider that the network is open and a new node can spawn in the network connected to 25% of the network (in general it's a geographic zone).
-Any nodes at the same instant _T_ is able to create a new data to be propagated to the network.
+Also consider that the network is open.
+A new node can spawn in the network connected and connect itself to 25% of the nodes (ex: in a geographic zone).
+Any nodes at _T_ can create a new *data* to be propagated through network.

-That kind of network can be any P2P or node configuration.
-We can imagine a multitude of cell-phone talking each others and sending a notification.
-A client based + online video game that use a kind of consensus, with a weak leader and weak node connections.
+Note: That kind of network can be any P2P model or any nodes configuration.
+We can imagine a multitude of cell-phone sending notifications to each others with bluetooth connections.
+Or a client based online video game that use a kind of consensus, with a weak leader and weak node connections.
 Or a blockchain network with poor connectivity between nodes.

 Now the problem is, how to propagate the information through the network?